 • You will engage with a network of professionals for input, guidance and feedback.

-By the end of the DELTA Future Faculty Institute, you will be able to:
+Graduates of the DELTA Future Faculty Institute will be able to:

 - Categorize types of faculty positions